bubanjan/hotel-manager/HotelManager/HotelManagerAPI/Documentation/Comments.md

 ﻿## Project plan

-I chose the standard Controller + Repository pattern.
-I personally prefer this approach because it's commonly recommended by Microsoft and widely adopted in the .NET ecosystem.
+I chose the standard Controller + Repository pattern for this Web API.
+I personally prefer this approach because it's commonly recommended by
-It's also well-tested by large teams of professionals and tends to require less boilerplate code compared to some other architectural patterns.
+Microsoft and widely adopted in the .NET ecosystem.
+It's also well-tested by large teams of professionals and tends to require
+less boilerplate code compared to some other architectural patterns.
 Additionally, it integrates well with Swagger out of the box.

-I decided not to use a service layer between the controller and repository, as I believe that in the context of this project, it would be an unnecessary complication.
+I decided not to use a service layer between the controller and repository, as I believe that in the context of this project,
+it would be an unnecessary complication.

 I chose SQLite as the database since it's well-suited for small projects.